harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 To use IRSA for AWS authentication, you:

 1. [Enable service accounts to access AWS resources](#enable-service-accounts-to-access-aws-resources).
-The service accounts acts as the host for your EKS cluster and enables CE to access resources across multiple AWS target accounts.
+The service account acts as the host for your EKS cluster, and enables CE to access resources across multiple AWS target accounts.

 1. [Set up your target AWS accounts for IRSA](#set-up-your-target-accounts-for-irsa).
 The target accounts are the ones where you will run your chaos experiments.

 ## Enable service accounts to access AWS resources

 Chaos experiments are initiated and controlled through a service account.
-Follow the steps below to enable service accounts to access AWS resources.
+You must enable this account, and other service accounts that need it, to access AWS resources.
+Follow the steps below to enable these accounts to access AWS resources.

 ### Step 1: Create an OIDC provider for your cluster